metin/ProAngularJS-Repo/README.md

 019-swapping-html-elems: Illustrates how to use ng-switch to conditionally display small chunks of html.

 020-hiding-unprocessed-moustaches: Illustrates how to prevent {{}} from showing while AngularJS is parsing the document using the ng-cloak directive.

+021-showing-hiding-removing-elemts: Illustrates the ng-show, ng-hide and ng-if directives as explained on Chapter 11 section Showing, Hiding and Removing Elements.